apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rdl-single-table.en.md

 singleTableRuleDefinition:
     RESOURCE = resourceName
 ```
-- `RESOURCE` needs to use data source resources managed by RDL
+- `RESOURCE` needs to use data source resource managed by RDL

 ## Example